Hyper-KGGen: A Skill-Driven Knowledge Extractor for High-Quality Knowledge Hypergraph Generation: Methodology

 \subsubsection{Adaptive Skill Acquisition and Deployment}

 This module consolidates the fragmented proposals into the global skill library $\mathcal{S}$ and deploys them to enhance multi-scenario extraction.

 \vpara{Skill Acquisition.} To maintain the efficiency of $\mathcal{S}$, we employ a Skill Library Controller that ensures compactness and consistency.
-It processes incoming proposals via four dynamic operations: \begin{itemize} [leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{ADD} new rules derived from the Miss Set; \item \textbf{MODIFY} existing entries to fix unstable extraction patterns; \item \textbf{MERGE} semantically redundant skills into a unified schema; \item \textbf{KEEP} the status quo to prevent overfitting. \end{itemize} This ensures that $\mathcal{S}$ evolves into a high-quality repository of distinct extraction skills.
+It processes incoming proposals via four dynamic operations: \begin{itemize} [leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{ADD} new skills to cover missed extraction patterns; \item \textbf{MODIFY} existing skills to improve generalizability; \item \textbf{MERGE} redundant skills to maintain a compact skill library; \item \textbf{KEEP} the skill unchanged. \end{itemize} This ensures that $\mathcal{S}$ evolves into a high-quality repository of distinct extraction skills.

 \vpara{Skill Deployment.} During the inference phase, relevant skills from $\mathcal{S}$ are dynamically retrieved and injected into the prompt.
 This augments the generic instructions with scenario-specific expertise, enabling the model to perform high-quality hypergraph generation across diverse domains.